6: Dark Dreams and Twisted Things

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Tuli looked around in the dark and fog, unsure of her surroundings.
 She remembered making camp, she'd taken first watch.
 But she wasn't sure when that had been.
 The sun wasn't up, she assumed it was still late at night, yet something was off.
 Something felt wrong, and as she rose to at least her knees, trying to blink free from the grogginess that gripped her, she took in her surroundings with feelings of deep concern and confusion.
 No one was on watch, the small fire they'd had crackling and that they'd promised to keep fed when on watch one after the other was out, long burned out, only ash and grey charcoaled remnants remaining.
 No sign of any of her traveling companions that she could see close by.
-Even Wvota, the massive board, she could not see or hear.
+Even Wvota, the massive boar, she could not see or hear.
 Tuli rose, a deep fear welling up in the pit of her stomach.
 She could hear....things, beyond the edge of her sight, beyond the mist and the edges of the darkness.
 Moaning, shambling shuffling steps, shapes moving about the mist.
 She could feel the dark presence at the edge of her mind, latched onto her, that dreadful creeping feeling of being watched crawling all about her.

 Tuli called out as loud as she dared, barely a whisper, "Fredwick?
 Fenna? are you there?
 Friya?
 You are all scaring me, what's going on?"
 She rose to her feet, trying to be quiet, keep silent, as she looked all around in every direction.
 She felt the fear bubbling now, panic trying to rise and take over, and she did her best to control herself.
 "Think, Tulint, think, what is going on.
 Are you even awake?" she tried to tell herself, growing increasingly more scared and uncomfortable.
 At that moment, she thought she saw something, a large shape in the mist.
 Bulky, four legged, it had to be Wvota.

-Tuli moved towards it rapidly, laughing, speaking in a relieved tone, "There you are, the lot of you gave me a proper fright, why by the Ascended did you leave me he-" the words choked and died in her throat as a sudden shriek of terror tore from her throat, for as she moved closer, what came out of the mist to greet her was not Wvota, but was instead the disease ridden corpse of the worg, teeth bared, jaws wide, as it bore her to the ground.
+Tuli moved towards it rapidly, laughing, speaking in a relieved tone, "There you are, the lot of you gave me a proper fright, why by the Ascended did you leave me he-!"
+The words choked and died in her throat as a sudden shriek of terror tore from her throat, for as she moved closer, what came out of the mist to greet her was not Wvota, but was instead the disease ridden corpse of the worg, teeth bared, jaws wide, as it bore her to the ground.
 As she felt the monster's weight crash against and overwhelm her, Tuli heard the same strange cackling, and as she fell back, screaming, thinking she was going to die, suddenly.....

 ~~~~~~~~~~~~~~~~~~~~~~